Anatomy of the eye in 3D

 This is a thin, watery substance that fills the front part of the eye and gives your eye its form.
 It fills the area between the lens and the cornea.
 It is continuously produced by the ciliary body, and gives nourishment to the lens and the cornea.

-The small, specialised central area of the retina, the macula is responsible for acute central vision.
+The small, specialized central area of the retina, the macula is responsible for acute central vision.

 The lining of the rear two-thirds of the eye, the retina converts images from the eye's optical system into electrical impulses sent along the optic nerve to the brain.

-A bundle of nerve fibres that carry impulses for sight from the retina to the brain.
+A bundle of nerve fibers that carry impulses for sight from the retina to the brain.